 Additionally, remote workers are not bound by location, so they can live anywhere they want.
 This has led to a shift away from densely populated urban areas, with many remote workers seeking properties in suburban or rural areas that offer a better quality of life.

-Lire également : How can virtual staging technologies enhance the real estate sales process?
+A lire également : How can virtual staging technologies enhance the real estate sales process?

 Adapting residential properties to suit the needs of remote workers involves more than just design considerations.
 It requires a complete rethinking of the way we view residential spaces as purely living areas.